-Forklifts are just like any other piece of machinery: They need a little TLC from time to time.
-And if you’re in charge of forklift maintenance, this task falls on you.
+Forklifts are like any other heavy-duty machinery: They occasionally require little TLC.
+And if you’re in charge of general forklift maintenance, that responsibility falls on you.

 Specifically, we’ll cover:

-- The benefits of regularly maintaining your forklifts
+- The benefits of regularly maintaining your heavy-duty forklifts

 - Your OSHA-mandated maintenance obligations